- 1 What Is It?

-Much of the feedstock alfalfa is GMO alfalfa.
-“Roundup Ready” alfalfa is a strain of modified alfalfa which holds up well with pesticide use.
+Much of the feedstock alfalfa is GMO.
+“Roundup Ready” is a modified strain which holds up well with pesticide use.
 While this means that they’re able to grow huge quantities with little pest damage, it has a drawback… it’s been treated with pesticides.

 In small quantities, this doesn’t pose a major issue.
 However, over time the pesticides can build up in your soil.
 Plants may have a harder time germinating in pesticide-laden soils.
 More fertilizer may be needed to keep plants healthy.

-As a general rule, I recommend using an organic form of alfalfa meal whenever possible.
+As a general rule, I recommend using an organic form whenever possible.
 This prevents you from any potential pesticide pollution in your garden.
 Check the labels on your box or bag of meal to see if they’re OMRI-certified.

 In the case of the average home gardener, this is seldom going to be a problem.
 But for someone with a small commercial garden, it’s best to be safe rather than sorry later!